sabino/sabino.github.io/about.md

 taking some [pictures](https://instagram.com/sabino)

-I've got a lot of interest in Docker, Java, NodeJS, automation bots (like Hubot), ETL technologies, alternative problem solving.
+I've got a lot of interest in Docker, Java, NodeJS, automation bots (like Hubot), ETL technologies, and alternative ways of solving problems.

 I do play keyboard, I consider myself a pianist.
 ![sabino pianist](/images/pianist.jpg)